HiennNek/kiisu-unlshd/ReadMe.md

 </details>
 <details>
 <summary><b>Why can't Sub-GHz copy my remote?</b></summary>
-Your remote might not be supported by the upstream firmware.
+The upstream firmware might not support your remote.
 If you believe your remote is supported by upstream, check <a href="https://github.com/HiennNek/non-flipper-rolling-code-support#-missing-keys">non-flipper-rolling-code-support</a>.
 Or <a href="https://github.com/HiennNek/kiisu-unlshd/issues">open an issue</a>.
 </details>